Youssef-Bouhssina/alx-fe-reactjs/react-router-advanced/README.md

 This project uses a simple localStorage-based authentication simulation.
 In a production environment, you would want to implement proper authentication.
 ```

+All React components are now organized in a single components folder for better maintainability and easier imports.